Internship Program OVERVIEW

 Every major program of study has a field experience component.
 Internships enhance students’ readiness for the transition from college to career, as well as give them an advantage in the graduate admissions process, in the competition for entry-level positions, and in the achievement of career satisfaction.

-What is internship?
+What is INTERNSHIP?

 National Association of Colleges & Employers (NACE) recommends the following definition: